Supplier Code of Conduct

 We strive to conduct business in a responsible manner.
 In order to make Orkla’s position…

-Orkla is committed to operating in accordance with responsible, ethical and sound corporate and business principles and in compliance with all applicable laws and public regulations.
-This requires the collective effort of all employees.
+Orkla1 is committed to operating in accordance with responsible, ethical and sound corporate and business principles and in compliance with all applicable laws and public regulations.
+This requires the collective effort of all employees2.

-This Code of Conduct applies to all Orkla employees and board members in entities owned by Orkla throughout the world.
+This Code of Conduct applies to all Orkla employees and board members3 in entities owned by Orkla throughout the world.
 By agreement it may also apply to independent consultants, intermediaries or others acting on behalf of Orkla.
 The document provides a framework for what Orkla considers to be responsible conduct, and defines the individual responsibilities of employees through a combination of broad principles and specific requirements.
-It is largely based on the core values set out in Orkla Goals and Values and the principles described in Corporate Responsibility at Orkla.

-This Code of Conduct does not provide an exhaustive overview of what is responsible behaviour.
-The ultimate responsibility to act in accordance with law and ethics will always remain an individual responsibility.
+This Code of Conduct does not provide an exhaustive overview of what is considered to be responsible conduct.
+The ultimate responsibility to act in accordance with law and ethical norms will always remain an individual responsibility.

 2.1 Comply with laws and regulations

-All employees and board members shall comply with public laws and binding internal requirements in all their activities for Orkla
+All employees and board members shall comply with public laws and binding international requirements in all their activities for Orkla